The All-Electric BMW i7 (Saloon): The Complete Electric Car Buying Guide For India

 Ashvin Suri

 Ashvin has been involved with the renewables, energy efficiency and infrastructure sectors since 2006.
 He is passionate about the transition to a low-carbon economy and electric transportation.
 Ashvin commenced his career in 1994, working with US investment banks in New York.
 Post his MBA from the London Business School (1996-1998), he continued to work in investment banking at Flemings (London) and JPMorgan (London).
 His roles included corporate finance advisory, M&A and capital raising.
 He has been involved across diverse industry sectors, to include engineering, aerospace, oil & gas, airports and automotive across Asia and Europe.
-In 2010, he co-founded a solar development platform, for large scale ground and roof solar projects to include the UK, Italy, Germany and France.
+In 2010, he co-founded a solar development platform, for large scale ground and roof solar projects to include, the UK, Italy, Germany and France.
 He has also advised on various renewable energy (wind and solar) utility scale projects working with global institutional investors and independent power producers (IPP’s) in the renewable energy sector.
-He has also advised in key international markets like India, to include advising the TVS Group, a multi-billion dollar industrial and automotive group in India.
+He has also advised in key international markets like India, to include advising large-scale industrial and automotive group in India.
 Ashvin has also advised Indian Energy, an IPP backed by Guggenheim (a US$ 165 billion fund).
-He has also advised AMIH, a US$ 2 billion, Singapore based group.
+He has also advised a US$ 2 billion, Singapore based group.
 Ashvin has also worked in the real estate and infrastructure sector, to including working with the Matrix Group (a US$ 4 billion property group in the UK) to launch one of the first few institutional real estate funds for the Indian real estate market.
 The fund was successfully launched with significant institutional support from the UK/ European markets.
 He has also advised on water infrastructure, to include advising a Swedish clean technology company in the water sector.
-He is also a member of the Forbury Investment Network advisory committee.
 He has also been involved with a number of early stage ventures.

 Buy Electric Driving Products